S. S. Rajamouli: 2015–present: Pan-India and international acclaim

-In 2015, he directed the epic action film Baahubali: The Beginning starring Prabhas, Rana Daggubati, Anushka Shetty, and Tamanna.
+In 2015, he directed the epic action film Baahubali: The Beginning starring Prabhas, Rana Daggubati, Anushka Shetty, Ramya Krishna, Sathyaraj, and Tamanna.
 The film was shot using Arri Alexa XT camera, marking Rajamouli's first film shot using a digital camera.
 Rajamouli's work was lauded by The Hollywood Reporter, The Guardian and The Huffington Post.
 It became the second highest grossing Indian film of all time, and the highest grossing Indian film of all time within India.
 Its Hindi dubbed version also broke several records.
 It was the first dubbed film to collect over 100 crore nett at the Hindi box office and became the highest-grossing dubbed film in Hindi of all time.
 It was screened at various international film festivals including the 2016 Cannes Film Festival.
 The making of the film was featured in BBC's documentary on 100 Years of Indian cinema, directed by Sanjeev Bhaskar.

 Baahubali: The Beginning received several awards.
 It won the National Film Award for Best Feature Film and became the first Telugu film to win the award.
 It also won the National Award for Best Special Effects.
 At the 63rd Filmfare Awards South, the Telugu version won five awards from ten nominations, including Best Film and Best Director award for Rajamouli.
 It became the first Indian film to be nominated for Saturn Awards, receiving five nominations at the 42nd ceremony, including Best Fantasy Film.

 In 2015, Rajamouli was named as the CNN-News18 Indian of the Year in Entertainment.
 In 2016, he was honoured with the Padma Shri, India's fourth highest civilian honour for his contributions towards the field of Art.His next project was Baahubali 2: The Conclusion (2017), which served as both a sequel and a prequel to Baahubali: The Beginning.
 The film was premiered at the British Film Institute.
 It was made on an estimated budget of ₹250 crore ($37 million) and was the most expensive Indian film ever made at the time.
 Baahubali 2 was released on 28 April 2017 and later dubbed into Hindi, Malayalam, Japanese, Russian and Chinese.
 Released in conventional 2D and IMAX formats, Baahubali 2 was the first Telugu film to also release in 4K High Definition format.